 18 U.S. municipalities repealed parking mandates in 2023:

-The image is a chart titled "Abolished Mandates in 2023" against a blurred background of a parking lot.
+The image is a chart titled u0022Abolished Mandates in 2023u0022 against a blurred background of a parking lot.
 The chart is a continuation of a list and shows cities ranked from number 1 to number 9 by some unspecified criteria related to the abolition of mandates in the year 2023.
-The columns display the rank, city, and population as follows: #1 Austin, TX - 974k #2 Portland, OR - 654k #3 Durham, NC - 278k #4 Richmond, VA - 230k #5 Salem, OR - 174k #6 Eugene, OR - 172k #7 Bend, OR - 100k #8 Beaverton, OR - 99k #9 Duluth, MN - 86k At the bottom right corner of the chart is the logo "PRN" within a square bracket.
+The columns display the rank, city, and population as follows: #1 Austin, TX - 974k #2 Portland, OR - 654k #3 Durham, NC - 278k #4 Richmond, VA - 230k #5 Salem, OR - 174k #6 Eugene, OR - 172k #7 Bend, OR - 100k #8 Beaverton, OR - 99k #9 Duluth, MN - 86k At the bottom right corner of the chart is the logo u0022PRNu0022 within a square bracket.
 This image appears to be part of a report or analysis document regarding policy changes in various cities.

 While we were not directly involved with every city, our members and partner organizations often were.